yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 ## What did we learn?

-CDN Performance has a lot of variables.
-The quality of connection pooling of your CDN can play a significant role in the performance of your website, and the amount of traffic to your website is often a factor in how well connection pooling performs.
+CDN performance depends on many factors, including the quality of connection pooling between your CDN and your origin.
+This can significantly impact your website's performance, and the amount of traffic to your website often influences how well connection pooling performs.

-At time of low traffic, it is possible that you you will observe a degradation of performance.
+During periods of low traffic, you may observe a noticable degradation in performance.

 ## Your mileage may vary